PetsForHomes

 Are Basset Hounds Family-Friendly?

-Social, and well-mannered.
-They get along well with both people and most other pets.
+Absolutely.
+Social and well-mannered, they bond well with people and most other pets.

 Common Health Issues & Considerations